roced-scheduler/ROCED/README.md

 ## Design

 ROCED periodically runs a management cycle, where it performs three steps:
-* Monitor a batch system's queue and determine demand for machines
+* Monitor batch system's queue and determine demand for machines
 * Boot machines
 * Integrate booted machines into batch system

 ![Visualisation of management cycle][workflow]

 ROCED consists of five components; everything except the core has a modular structure, in order to offer a maximum of flexibility.
 Users can freely combine different adapters to fulfill their requirement or even write their own.

-ROCED needs at least one of each component to be in any way useful and we advice to use *Requirement Adapter* and *Integration Adapter* for the same batch system.
+ROCED needs at least one of each component to be in any way useful and we advice to use _Requirement Adapter_ and _Integration Adapter_ for the same batch system.
 * **Core**
 * **Requirement Adapters**
   Monitor batch system(s) to determine the demand for machines.